sjwan01/coup-results-prediction/README.md

 Social scientists have made enormous efforts in developing risk analysis methods, which are commonly based on critical analysis of articles and archives from various sources.
 As a data scientist, however, I wonder whether predictions can be made using solely data methods - whether there exists statistical models that can accurately tell if a coup will succeed, and whether they could inform which features are the most crucial in determining the result.

-## Goals

-This project is exploratory in nature.
-I aim to answer the following two questions through [__data analysis__](https://github.com/sjwan01/coup-results-prediction-with-classification-models/blob/main/Coup%20Results%20Prediction.ipynb):
-- __*Which factors are the most influential in determining whether a result will succeed?*__
-- __*How accurate can our predictions be with only selected information?*__

 ## Data

 Our analysis mainly makes use of datasets from the following sources: